PetraOleum/2016-Notes/Cellular Regulation.markdown

 Rap are small GTPase similar to Ras, but which inhibits Ras.
 Rheb activates mTOC1 regulating protein synthesis and cell growth in the brain.

+**Note: Some missing notes around here; come back to this**.

+### Non-receptor tyrosine kinases

+_Read papers: WW and SH3 domains; SH2 and PTB domains_.

+The first discovered non-receptor TK discovered was a viral transforming protein.
+Oncogenic viral protein could transform animal cells into cancerous state: "v-src," versus "c-src".
+The viral form is constitutively active, meaning that it has prolonged activation (hence driving cell into cancerous state).
+The gene is mammalian, though the virus infects birds (I think?).
+Carrying a signal-transduction pathway gene means that the virus can cause the cell they infect to replicate allowing them to hijack the machinery.

+#### Src family kinases (SFKs)

+They are all membrane associated via amino-terminus: they are attached to lipids via myristic acid, plamitic acid&mdash;electrostatic interactions due to basic amino acids.
+They have a unique domain in this positive region, phosphorylated at Ser17.
+They are often found in lipid rafts.

+N-terminus &harr; Unique/+++ domain &harr; SH2 domain &harr; SH1 domain &harr; kinase linker &harr; tyrosine kinase

+The kinase domain has a regulatory tyrosine which needs to be phosphorylated to be active.
+In the active state 416 is phosphorylated; 527 is dephosphorylated.

+SH2 domains bind phosphotyrosines in a sequence specific manner; SH3 domains bind proline-rich sequences in a specific manner.
+Proteins are recruited to pTyr on activated receptors via SH2 domains.
+Intracellular sequencing proteins have SH2 and SH3 domains.
+Many different signalling proteins bind pTyr on activated receptors.
+Found on GAPS, adaptor proteins, PLC, Src like NRTK&mdash;all have different structures yet have domains.

+In vivo SH2 containing proteins bind pTyr on activated receptors and cytoplasmic pTyr phosphoproteins, but have no affinity for non-phosphorylated targets.
+SH2 bind optimal sequence 1000-fold higher than random phosphopeptide.

+Different proteins have different patterns of SH2 and SH3 domains, further, any given receptor has different phosphotyrosines.
+The pattern of phosphorylated tyrosines determines which protein binds.

+The Src SH2 domain selects the peptide `pTyr Glu Glu Ile`.
+SH2 binding sites are bipartite; pTyr is recognised by one region and the surrounding amino acids by the other.
+Src has an invariant Arg which binds pTyr via hydrogen bonds; the other binding region is more variable and recognises amino acids to the C-terminal direction of pTyr.

+Src contact residues:

+* hydrophobic
+* hydrophillic
+* small hydrophobic

+SH3 domains bind proline rich sequences.
+Proline peptides must adopt left-hand PPII type hilix; each turn has three amino acids.
+The sequence is less important than the fold that the sequence creates.
+The SH3 hydrophobic pocket has conserved aromatic amino acids.

 ## Glossary

 COMET